Comparisons13 min read

 • Small businesses that want reliable hosting plus email on one bill

-• Freelancers managing a handful of client WordPress sites on a real-world budget
+• Freelancers managing a handful of client WordPress sites on a realistic budget

 • WooCommerce stores in early-to-mid growth stages (under 50,000 monthly visits)

-• Anyone migrating from cheap shared hosting who wants a meaningful upgrade without sticker shock
+• Anyone migrating from cheap shared hosting who wants a real upgrade without sticker shock

-• Users who need flexibility — SiteGround isn't WordPress-only, so it works if you also run Joomla, Drupal, or other CMS platforms
+• Users who need flexibility — SiteGround isn't WordPress-only, so it works if you're also running Joomla, Drupal, or other CMS platforms

 Try SiteGround